-Here are some of the questions I’m commonly asked.
-I’ll add more to the list as time goes by!
+Here are some of the questions I’m frequently asked:

 Q. How long have you been writing and why did you start?